hovsep/triton-docs/source/index.rst

 ..
-Triton docs documentation master file, created by sphinx-quickstart on Wed Aug 30 23:28:30 2017.
+Triton documentation master file, created by sphinx-quickstart on Wed Aug 30 23:28:30 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.